GSA/digitalgov.gov/content/post/2014-09-29-advice-from-usaid-on-prize-competition-communication-strategies.md

 date: 2014-09-29 1:57:25 -0400
 title: 'Advice from USAID on Prize Competition Communication Strategies'
 summary: 'A well-developed communications plan is critical to the success of a challenge competition, but too often it is one item managers leave to consider at the end of prize design.
-The United States Agency for International Development (USAID)’sJarah Meador shared the Desal Prize plan and results in the September 16 webinar, &ldquo;Why Your Gov'
+The United States Agency for International Development (USAID)’s Jarah Meador shared the Desal Prize plan and results in the September 16 webinar, &ldquo;Why Your Gov'
 authors: [ktrebon]
 categories:
   - Challenges